The Non-universal Pseudo Phase-Space Density Profiles of Symphony Host Halos: Symphony Simulations and Analysis Methods

 \section{Symphony Simulations and Analysis Methods}

-We use 246 cosmological, CDM host halos in \textit{Symphony} simulations, a compilation of five dark matter--only zoom-in suites: \begin{itemize} \item LMC-mass hosts ($10^{11} M_{\odot}$; the ``LMC'' suite); \item Milky Way-mass hosts ($10^{12} M_{\odot}$; the ``Milky Way'' suite); \item Group-mass hosts ($10^{13} M_{\odot}$; the ``Group'' suite); \item Low-mass cluster hosts ($4\times 10^{14} M_{\odot}$; the ``L-Cluster'' suite); \item Cluster-mass hosts ($10^{15} M_{\odot}$; the ``Cluster'' suite) \end{itemize} Across the entire mass range, each host halo consists of more than $10^6$ particles and the highest-resolution regions are resolved with a Plummer-equivalent gravitational softening length of $\approx 9 \times 10^{-4}R_{\rm vir}$, on average, where $R_{\rm vir}$ is the host halo virial radius.
+We use 246 cosmological, CDM host haloes in \textit{Symphony} simulations, a compilation of five dark matter--only zoom-in suites: \begin{itemize} \item LMC-mass hosts ($10^{11} M_{\odot}$; the ``LMC'' suite); \item Milky Way-mass hosts ($10^{12} M_{\odot}$; the ``Milky Way'' suite); \item Group-mass hosts ($10^{13} M_{\odot}$; the ``Group'' suite); \item Low-mass cluster hosts ($4\times 10^{14} M_{\odot}$; the ``L-Cluster'' suite); \item Cluster-mass hosts ($10^{15} M_{\odot}$; the ``Cluster'' suite) \end{itemize} Across the entire mass range, each host halo is resolved with more than $10^6$ particles within the virial radius at $z=0$, and the highest-resolution regions are resolved with a Plummer-equivalent gravitational softening length of $\approx 9 \times 10^{-4}R_{\rm vir}$, on average, where $R_{\rm vir}$ is the host halo virial radius.
 Below, we provide a brief summary of simulation parameters and our analysis techniques.
 More details about the \textit{Symphony} simulations can be found in \citet{Nadler_2023}.